mohamedsaif/OpenShift-On-Azure/README.md

 ### UPI

-Using UPI is my recommended way in enterprise setup of production environments where you have a subscription wide policies that relates to naming, RBAC and tagging among many other requirements that requires more control over the cluster provisioning.
+Using UPI (User Provided Infrastructure) is my recommended approach in enterprise setup of production environments where you have a subscription wide policies that relates to naming, RBAC and tagging among many other requirements that requires more control over the cluster provisioning.

 In the UPI, you will be creating/reusing existing:
 1. Resource Group